RAM LEATHER CARE SITE

 EPA is currently undertaking investigations and studies and reviewing plans in preparation for the site's final cleanup plan.

-In 1991 and 1992, NCDENR issued violation notices and legal documents requiring the site owner to clean up the site.
+In 1991 and 1992, NCDEQ issued violation notices and legal documents requiring the site owner to clean up the site.
 However, the site owner filed for bankruptcy.
 The EPA is using federal funds for site cleanup activities.